OTA Program Admission Criteria

 - UNOFFICIAL TRANSCRIPTS: Copies of unofficial transcripts for all colleges or universities ever attended must be submitted with the OTA program application.

 - PROOF OF HEALTH INSURANCE: Proof of health insurance must be provided prior to the start of the OTA program.
 Please do not submit proof with this application packet.
 If you are selected for the program, then additional information will be given to you at orientation for the submission of proof of health insurance.
-For additional information regarding this University System of Georgia requirement, refer to the link on the Albany State University website: UnitedHealthcare Student Resources.
+For additional information regarding this University System of Georgia requirement, please refer to the following website: UnitedHealthcare Student Resources.

 - GRADE POINT AVERAGE: Applicants must have a minimum cumulative grade point average of 2.5 or higher for all college or university level courses taken, or a 2.5 or higher grade point average for the last 40 credit hours completed to be considered for program admission.
 The general education GPA coursework must be completed with no grade below a “C”.
 Students that do not meet these GPA requirements will not be considered for program admission.

 The OTA Selection Committee reviews and scores each application based on the following criteria: grade point averages (Cumulative GPA or for the last 40 credit hours and GPA for all required general education courses), the total number of hours observed in two or more occupational therapy settings, the quality of the hand written essay, TEAS score report results, the quality of the received recommendations, and the completion status of general education courses.

 Applicants will be notified via email no later than June 15.
 Correspondence of acceptance or regret will be made through email and should be sent to OTA Selection Committee no later than July 1.
 The Albany State University OTA Program does not utilize a waiting list and those denied acceptance must reapply the following year.
 Application information such as volunteer hours and essays can be reused for reapplications.